Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/01-welcome.md

 ---
-title: "Welcome - 'Run nfcore-rnaseq pipeline on a Pawsey Nimbus VM instance'"
+title: "Welcome to the nfcore-rnaseq workshop"
 teaching: 10
 exercises: 0
 questions: